While civil and political unrest is rare, there are some other safety concerns for expats in Botswana.

 Driving in Botswana can be challenging and sometimes dangerous.
 Some vehicles are not roadworthy and not all drivers follow the rules of the road.

-Expats are advised to drive defensively, stick to the speed limits and keep an eye out for drunk drivers as well as wildlife and livestock on roads, especially at night.
+We advise expats to drive defensively, stick to the speed limits and keep an eye out for drunk drivers.
+If in a rural area, drivers should be vigilant of livestock on roads, especially at night.

 Health safety in Botswana

 Various poisonous snakes and insects such as scorpions and spiders may be encountered throughout Botswana.
-Expats must be especially cautious in the rural areas or when on safari in the bush, and are advised to educate themselves and their families on how to identify and avoid these creatures.
+Expats must be especially cautious in the rural areas or when on safari in the bush and should educate themselves and their families on how to identify and avoid these creatures.

-Botswana has one of the three highest HIV prevalence rates in the world.
-Fortunately, this isn’t something that will affect most expats, although they are advised to take the normal precautions and educate their children on the subject.
+Botswana has one of the highest HIV/AIDS prevalence rates in the world, and many families have been impacted by it in some way or another.
+Expats should take normal precautions and educate their children on the subject.